theiagen/public_health_viral_genomics/docs/source/mercury_workflows.rst

    :alt: Mercury_Prep
    :figclass: align-center
 |
 The Mercury Workflows for Single-Sample Preparation process read data, assembly files, and contextual metadata to prepare submission for samples individually.
-There are two separate WDL workflows, Mercury_SE_Prep_ & Mercury_PE_Prep_, which prepare submission files for GISAID, SRA, and GenBank from single and paired-end read data, respectively.
+There are two separate WDL workflows, Mercury_SE_Prep_ & Mercury_PE_Prep_, which each prepare submission files for GISAID, SRA, and GenBank from single and paired-end read data, respectively.

 .. note::
  With default settings, this workflow will only prepare submission files for samples with assembly files containing less than 5,000 Ns.
 This quality threshold can be adjusted by modifying the number_N_threshold.